-Plenty of myths are abound about the health benefits and concerns of drinking fresh juice.
+Juicing is gaining in popularity worldwide, but plenty of myths are abound about the benefits and health concerns of drinking fresh juice.

 Fact: Weight loss occurs if you consume fewer calories than you burn.
 Hence, if you consume 1200-1400 calories of juice each day as part of a juice cleanse, and your recommended calorie intake is 1700 calories, you are likely to lose weight because of the calorie deficit.
 But a juice cleanse is akin to a crash diet and any weight loss it causes will be in the short term only.
 Once you resume your normal diet, you will probably put on any kilos you have lost.